 - A. A thorough cleanup of the Site and the Site's surroundings is required no less than once per week or more often as directed by the Owner.
 Contractor shall be responsible to ensure that the debris and trash resulting from site operations are removed from the building and the property on a daily basis.
-Solid debris may not be dumped on the grounds about the Site.
+Solid debris, such as brick bats, mortar and plaster droppings, may not be dumped on the grounds about the Site.
 All combustible material including scrap from lumber, crating, excelsior, paper, and similar types of trash shall be removed from the building site on a daily basis.
-Trash shall not to be allowed to accumulate. - B. The Contractor shall not allow food to be consumed or food wastes to accumulate at the Site in an effort to eliminate pests and insects. - C. Contractor shall be required to clean all streets of mud, dirt, dust, debris, and construction material produced during Contractor's construction activities on a daily basis.
-Contractor shall repair any damage to existing streets, parking, facilities, and any other area of the Site, including areas used for lay down or storage.
+Trash shall not to be allowed to accumulate. - B. The Contractor shall not allow food to be consumed or food wastes to accumulate at the Site in an effort to eliminate pests and insects.